 payload field

 The content, structure and size of the payload field is specific to a RoE packet type and its definition.
-The payload may contain a flow of Inphase and Quadrature (I/Q) samples for a single antenna carrier or a group of antenna carriers.
+The payload may contain a flow of In-phase and Quadrature (I/Q) samples for a single antenna carrier or a group of antenna carriers.
 Both single and group content is identified by a flow_id between two RoE endpoints.
 Furthermore, when specific mappers are applied the payload field can contain, for example, an individual antenna carrier component flow of a decomposed CPRI basic frame.
 In a case of RoE control packets the payload may contain appropriate control and management information, for example, in a form of TLVs or other encoding scheme.

 The total RoE payload field size shall always be full octets.
 If payload size modulo 8 is not 0 then the last octet of the payload is added trailing padding 0-bits until the payload size modulo 8 is 0.

+Bit and octet ordering, and numerical presentation

+This document assumes network byte ordering (i.e. big endian). illustrates the bit ordering and numbering within an octet.
+Similarly illustrates the bit and octet ordering, and corresponding numbering within a 32 bit word.

+Figure 3 - bit ordering and numbering within an octet

+Figure 4 - bit and octet ordering and numbering within a 32 bit word

+The following numerical notations are used in this document:

+Integer value has no specific notation, for example: 69

+Hexadecimal value has a prepended “0x” subscript, for example: 0xdeadbeef

+Binary value has a trailing “b” subscript, for example: 11001010b

 RoE control packet common frame format

 This subclause documents the first 6 or 10 octets of the frame that is common to RoE control packets.
 Figure 5 illustrates the frame format and its fields.
-The RoE contral packet frame format follows the generic RoE frame format defined in subclause 4.3 unless stated otherwise.
+The RoE contral packet frame format follows the generic RoE frame format defined in subclause 0 unless stated otherwise.